ekudmada/Reforger-Shop-System/README.md

    - Weapon attachement configuration similar to Call of Duty

 ## Known Bugs
- - Have physical shops show all default prefab slots
+ - Physical shops do not show all default prefab slots
- - Physical shops will respawn inside of a recently purchased item if the respawn delay is set too low.
+ - Physical shops will respawn inside of a recently purchased item if the respawn delay is set too low. (this is manually fixed at a minimum respawn time of 1 second, for now)

 ## Contributing
 Feel free to make modifications and fix bugs.
 Submit a push request and I'll take a look at what you've done.